wilbot3000/Liable-For-Damages/README.md

 This game was developed from early July 2026 to late September, it took me, and only me, over 200 hours of blood sweat and tears to complete.
 There are so many things I would do differently, but this has been one of the best learning experiences of my life.

+Game Basics:

+Little game about bugs and puzzles, should take like ~30 minutes, there is A save system, but I wouldn't trust it (*gulp*) Controls are explained in the first level, sorry no volume controls, no time.
+Sound credits go out to Pixabay, majority of the effects are there's with modifications in Godot.
+Also, rate me on stardance!
+PLEASE!

 Thanks again!

 ~Wilbot